AntonioFeijaoUK/real-unicorns-com/docs/index.md

 ## Be Social

-- Share your experience, but do not the secrets of the #AWSGameDay!
+- Share your experience, but do not share the secrets of the #AWSGameDay!

 `#AWSGameDay` ; `@awscloud` ; `@DunelmUK` ; `@riverisland` ; `@AntonioFeijaoUK` ; ...